Q&A About Admissions

 What type of academic calendar is followed?

-The School of Dentistry operates on a semester system with new classes beginning only once a year in August.
+The College of Dentistry operates on a semester system with new classes beginning only once a year in August.
 A current calendar is available upon request.

-What is the cost to attend Texas A&M School of Dentistry?
+What is the cost to attend Texas A&M College of Dentistry?

-The tuition and fees for the student in the School of Dentistry can be found here.
+The tuition and fees for the student in the College of Dentistry can be found here.

 Tuition refund guideline